Rsantct/pe.audio.sys/pe.audio.sys/doc/80_CamillaDSP.md

 pe.audio.sys scripts take care of this for you, automatically, so you don't need to manually activate the VENV to run pe.audio.sys.

+## Fine-tuning according to the CPU

+CamillaDSP is inserted into the pe.audio.sys JACK graph.
+If you experience some **jack xruns**, try to fine tune the CamillaDSP chunk size inside **`pe.audio.sys/config/camilladsp_base.yml`**

+This implies more or less latency depending on the chunk size:

+    CamillaDSP latency (ms) = chunk_size / samplerate * 1000